Xuhao/china_region_fu/README.en.md

 ChinaRegionFu provide the region data of china.You will got complete China region data after use this gem.

+## Requirements

+  * CRuby 2.2 or greater
+  * Rails 4.0 or greater
+  * jQuery 1.8 or greater, ignore if don't need reactive effect

 ## Installation

 Put 'gem china_region_fu' to your Gemfile: